himanshumishra3198/web-2/readme.md

 ### How to Use

 1. Clone the repository to your local machine.
-2. Navigate to the `simple-todo-application` directory.
+2. Navigate to the `todo-app` directory.
 3. Open the `index.html` file in your web browser.
 4. Start adding and removing tasks as needed!